10 Most Valuable Companies in the World: Top Trillion-Dollar Stocks in 2026

-The world’s most valuable companies are all worth more than $1 trillion by market cap.
+The world’s most valuable companies are all worth more than $1 trillion by market capitalization, and the list now includes SpaceX (SPCX) following the largest initial public offering (“IPO”) ever on June 12.

 While most of these top companies are American, not all of them are.
 More importantly, many of these trillion-dollar giants are plays on artificial intelligence (“AI”) or leaders in Big Tech.